RadheyaM/Factory-Planner/README.md

 <img src="static/media/readme-colors/red-danger-delete.png">

 ### Icons
 Icons are used throughout the site to signify function to the user.
-An image speaks a thousand words and a trash is just as effect as writing 'delete' and looks better.
-Images alongside words look good and convey meaning quicker to the user giving the whole experience of navigation a more intuitive feeling, I believe.
+An image speaks a thousand words and a trash can is just as effect as writing 'delete' while being more visually appealing.
+Images alongside words look good and convey meaning quicker to the user giving the whole experience of navigation a more intuitive feeling.

 # Features
 <img src="static/media/readme-features/detail-top.png">